Best Online Master’s Degrees in: Media Studies

 Faculty accessibility is important when it comes to online classes since online students do not typically have the opportunity to meet with professors face to face.
 Because of its small class sizes and faculty’s commitment to helping students shape their graduate plan of study, The New School wins the award for best online master’s degree in media studies for faculty accessibility.
 According to the program website, the faculty for the master’s program in media studies are available to discuss the classes a student is taking and provide advice for a student’s self-designed program of study.
 In addition, The New School has a student-to-faculty ratio of 9 to 1, according to College Navigator.

 The University of Nebraska Lincoln wins the award for best online master’s degree in media studies for alumni engagement.
 Not only are there 60 Nebraska Alumni Association Chapters across the U.S., but there are also new chapters in the making as well as nine international chapters, according to the Nebraska Alumni Association website.
-As of June 2012, the University of Nebraska’s LinkedIn page for alumni had more than 9,200 members.
+The University of Nebraska’s LinkedIn page for alumni had more than 9,200 members.
 Alumni have access to additional career development resources and also have the opportunity to remain involved with their alma mater through volunteering, helping out with the recruitment process, dropping in for Football Fridays, or attending Homecoming or Big Red Weekend.

 New Online Student Orientation